postmanlabs/labs-docs/src/pages/docs/administration/billing.md

 ### Purchasing monitoring blocks

-Postman Enterprise teams are allotted 100,000 monitoring calls per month at no extra charge.
-Postman Pro teams are allotted 10,000 monitoring requests.
+The availability of monitoring calls depends on your [Postman plan level](https://www.getpostman.com/pricing), with a portion allocated at no extra charge on all paid plans.
 Unless monitoring overages are [disabled](#managing-overages), you will be charged on a pay-as-you-go basis.
-See **Additional monitoring calls** on the [pricing page](https://www.getpostman.com/pricing).

-To purchase monitoring blocks, go to [monitoring usage details](http://go.postman.co/usage/monitors) > **Set monitoring block count**.
+To purchase monitoring blocks, visit your [monitoring usage details](http://go.postman.co/usage/monitors) and select **Set monitoring block count**.

 [![monitoring block purchase](https://assets.postman.com/postman-docs/monitoring-block-purchase.jpg)](https://assets.postman.com/postman-docs/monitoring-block-purchase.jpg)

 ## Next steps

-To find information on team management, see [Managing your team](/docs/postman/collaboration/team-settings/).
+For information on team management, see [Managing your team](/docs/postman/collaboration/team-settings/).

 To learn more about the billing team role, see [Roles and Permissions](/docs/postman/collaboration/roles-and-permissions/).